 The Ryūgū Bridge (竜宮橋)

 The best part of the Makidō Cave is the two red bridges.
 This is definitely not something you will typically find in a limestone cave elsewhere in the world!

 Together with the LED lighting, the red bridges blend perfectly into the surroundings.
 If you want to gain a lot of “likes” from your friends or followers via your Facebook or Instagram posts, make sure you capture the perfect photo with the bridges before you travel further into the cave (=ﾟωﾟ)ﾉ.

 The whole journey into this fantastic cave shouldn’t take you longer than 60 minutes unless you are the type who tends to spend a lot of time taking photos!

 - Makidō Cave is open from 8:30 am to 5 pm daily

 - The last admission is at 4:30 pm.

 - From JR Niimi Station (新見駅) or JR Ikura Station (井倉駅), take bus services operating by Bihoku Bus bound for Makidō Cave (満奇洞).

-- The timetable for weekdays going to Makidō Cave is the 4th timetable with the 5th timetable heading back to JR Niimi Station
+- The weekday timetable for Makidō Cave is the 4th timetable, with the 5th timetable heading back to JR Niimi Station.

 Ikuradō Cave (井倉洞)